 Many courses in the School of Education require field-based assignments to ensure that the teacher certification majors are experience authentic teaching situations.
 We work with community partners to ensure that there is a mutually beneficial experience for the students in the local school districts and for our teacher certification students.
 Teacher certification majors must successful complete all required field experience hours to pass the associated course.
 If a student has to retake a course with field placement hours, the student must also redo the full set of field hours and all relevant field assignments assigned through the course.
 Professional attire and travel to local schools are required for this course.
-Any student participating in a field experience must pass a New Hampshire background check and a background check from every state you have lived in for the past 5 years, before a placement will be made.
+Any student participating in a field experience must pass a New Hampshire background check before a placement will be made.